 Bizenyaki is Japan’s oldest pottery-making style.
 This ancient art form has a history stretching back centuries and the style is still practised widely today.
 Take in a fascinating demonstration of Bizenyaki pottery making and see it created first-hand the traditional way.

-Green tea is enjoyed by many people in Japan daily!
-The sweet, earthy flavour and health benefits make it incredibly popular.
+Green tea is incredibly popular in Japan thanks to its sweet, earthy flavour and health benefits!
+People drink it daily across the country.
 Trying some of the wide selection of green teas, such as matcha, sencha and genmaicha, is a must-do when visiting Japan.
 Visit a working green tea farm in Shizuoka – Japan’s green tea capital.
 See the long, green rows of tea plants in the lush fields and enjoy a cuppa’!

-Miso is a traditional Japanese seasoning that is widely used and enjoyed.
-Take a tour of a Miso factory for insight into how this popular ingredient is produced!
+Miso is a popular traditional Japanese seasoning.
+Take a tour of a Miso factory and learn how this popular ingredient is produced!
 Miso paste is made from fermented soybeans and gives Japanese food dishes an ‘umami’ taste – this is a distinct, salty flavour.